mingyu-kang/cs269q_openfermion/README.md

 ### Files

-Those two computes the ground state energy of H2 using hardware ansatz and UCC respectively.
+Those two computes the ground state energy of H2 using hardware ansatz and UCC respectively, with WavefunctionSimulator.

 - H2 Hardware Ansatz.ipynb
 - H2 UCC.ipynb

+Following computes the ground state energy of H2 using UCC with Quantum Virtual Machine (QVM)

+- H2 UCC QVM.ipynb

 Those two computes the ground state energy of LiH using hardware ansatz and UCC respectively.